Biography

 During the years centered around her young family, Heather remained active as a teacher, accompanist and soloist, first in Ottawa and then in Kentville, Nova Scotia where she was affiliated with Acadia University, CentreStage Theatre, and the Kings County Honour Choir.

 In the early 1990s, guided by the internationally acclaimed American pianist William Doppmann, she further developed her solo piano playing, thus establishing herself as a recitalist.
 Her first CD Claude Debussy: Piano Selections was released in 2000 and was followed by a second CD Robert Schumann: Scenes of Childhood, Op.
-15 and Fantasy Pieces, Op.12 in 2002.
+15 and Fantasy Pieces, Op.12 in 2002, Frédéric Chopin in 2010, and Schubert Piano Sonata No. 21 in B Flat Major, D.960 in 2017.

 Throughout her professional career Heather has been involved in the life of her community.
-She has served as President of the Nova Scotia Registered Music Teachers' Association (NSRMTA) and the Maritime Conservatory Faculty Association and was on the boards of Musique Royale and the Rotary Club of Halifax.
-Currently she is President of the Valley Chapter NSRMTA and Vice President of the Canadian Federation of University Women (CFUW) Wolfville.
+She has served as President of the Nova Scotia Registered Music Teachers' Association (NSRMTA), the Maritime Conservatory Faculty Association, and the Canadian Federation of University Women (CFUW) Halifax and Wolfville clubs, and was on the boards of Musique Royale and the Rotary Club of Halifax.
+Currently she is President of the NSRMTA Scholarship Trust and President of the NSRMTA Valley Chapter.